Kiezroy/NCL2025/Individual Game/Scanning and Reconnaissance/Dig (Medium).md

 Q2 - 15 points
 List one of the IPv6 addresses for `liber8.cityinthe.cloud`

+- Query for DNS record `AAAA` for IPv6

 Q3 - 15 points
 What is the flag txt record for `flag.liber8.cityinthe.cloud`?